Abhinav Gomatam

 Abhinav Gomatam is an Indian actor who appears in Telugu films.

 Early life

 Abhinav Gomatam was born and brought up in Hyderabad.
 He is an engineering graduate from Vignan Institute of Technology and Science.

 Career

 He started his career with theater.
 He worked at Lamakaan, UDAAN Performing Arts (Promoted by UDAAN Academy Of Arts And Education) and Aham Theatre.
 He worked in several short films and moved to Telugu cinema.
 His more recent film credits are Malli Raava (2017), Ee Nagaraniki Emaindhi (2018), Sita (2019), Falaknuma Das (2019) and Meeku Maathrame Cheptha (2019).
-A Cinema Express review lauded Gomatam's performance in Meeku Maathrame Cheptha, while dismissing the film overall.
-He also received praise for his starring role in Ee Nagaraniki Emaindhi.
+He received praise for his starring role in Ee Nagaraniki Emaindhi.
+A Cinema Express review also lauded Gomatam's performance in Meeku Maathrame Cheptha, while dismissing the film overall.